getroadmap/roadmap-site/app/jekyll/_posts/2015-09-29-time-flies.md

 [![Screenshot 2015-09-29 22.58.41.png]({{site.baseurl}}/images/media/Screenshot 2015-09-29 22.58.41.png)](//time.ppmroadmap.com)

 We see Odometer as more than a time logger.
 Odometer maps out a new design and development process for us as a company.
 During Odometer’s development we:

-- updated our technology stack
+- updated our technology stack.
-- shortened our feedback cycles between design, development, and customers validation/feedback.
+- shortened the feedback cycles between design, development, and customers validation/feedback.
 - proved the flexibility of Roadmap’s new design system.

 ## Green Fields